LEAGUE OF LEGENDS META DEFINITION

 Meta is a popular word among League of Legends players and usually it refers to metagaming term.
 Let’s see what is metagaming exactly.
 To begin, let’s quote the wikipedia: Metagaming is any strategy, action or method used in a game which transcends a prescribed ruleset, uses external factors to affect the game, or goes beyond the supposed limits or environment set by the game.
 Another definition refers to the game universe outside of the game itself.
 Metagaming differs from strategy in that metagaming is making decisions based upon out of game knowledge, whereas strategies are decisions made based upon in-game actions and knowledge.

 As you can see a lot of things fit the definition of metagaming.
-Briefly meta in League of Legends is information that comes outside of the game which affects ingame decisions (strategies, patch notes, item builds, pro players picks etc.).
+Briefly meta in League of Legends is information that comes outside of the game which affects ingame decisions (strategies, patch notes, item builds, pro players picks etc).
+More about mega-game you can learn from our league of legends coaches.

 Let us give some examples of the use of meta to finally clarify everything: